wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Immanuel Kant - 1700

-> "Act only according to that maxim whereby you can at the same time will that it should become a universal law." - Immanuel Kant
+> "Dare to be wise!" - Immanuel Kant

 Immanuel Kant was a German philosopher considered by many to be one of the greatest philosophers of all time.
 As a foremost enlightenment thinker, his work in epistemology, metaphysics, ethics, and aesthetics were incredibly influential, earning him titles like "father of modern ethics", "father of modern aesthetics", and "father of modern philosophy".
 Kant was incredibly disciplined and lived a strictly ordered life.
 He taught philosophy at University of Konigsberg, and throughout his life, he never traveled outside of his home city.
 It was said that his neighbors would set their clock based on his daily walks.